 #3: The customer can change the PIN at any time.

 Especially helpful if the customer feels the card or account has been compromised, they can change the PIN associated with the chip card at any time.
 If the cardholder feels the account has been compromised in any way, this is a simple, immediate security measure that can be taken to secure the account and the associated funds.
 Of course, this is especially important in the event that the card has been knowingly stolen.
 Note that this should be a quick step that the customer takes prior to calling his or her financial institution, but should not replace calling the institution to report the card lost or stolen.

 So, even if the fraudster happened to see the customer enter the PIN at your POS and then the card was accidentally left behind, for example, the customer can immediately change the PIN as soon as he or she notices it’s out of sight or control.
 This way, when the thief attempts to use the stolen chip card with that old PIN that has now been replaced at another POS, the authorization will be declined.

 Making sure your systems are ready for chip and PIN

-Of course, all of the above security advantages of chip and PIN cards are only applicable if you have upgraded your POS terminals and payment systems to accept EMV chip cards.
+Of course, all of the above security advantages of chip and PIN cards are only applicable if you have upgraded your POS terminals and systems to accept EMV chip cards.
 If you still have traditional swipe terminals only and a customer uses an EMV card, the added security of the chip does not come into play.
-Speak with your processing partner today to make sure you have a plan in place to upgrade your systems soon to make sure you are ready to accept the latest payments technology and that your business isn’t potentially held liable for certain types of fraud that can be avoided with chip and PIN technology.
+Speak with your credit card processor today to make sure you have a plan in place to upgrade your systems soon to make sure you are ready to accept the latest payments technology and that your business isn’t potentially held liable for certain types of fraud that can be avoided with chip and PIN technology.